 Over the course of the mid to late 20th century, the birth of the information age took place with a growing reliance on digital technologies providing the driving force behind the innovations which have led to the start of the current digital age.
-The question of whether we have reached singularity between humans and technology is one on the lips of many scientists and technology experts who feel this time is closer than ever before but may not have occurred before the expiration of the next two decades.
+Whether we have reached a singularity between humans and technology is on the lips of many scientists and technology experts who feel this time is closer than ever before but may not have occurred before the expiration of the next two decades.

-One of the most feared areas of the changing face of technology in the coming two decades is the rise of artificial intelligence and the robot workers, many people believe will bring a vast change to every aspect of our working lives.
-The McKinsey Global Institute estimated, the rise of artificial intelligence will see between 45 and 70 million workers lose their jobs across the next decade and the situation grows even worse for many low-skilled workers in the coming years.
+One of the most feared areas of the changing face of technology in the coming two decades is the rise of artificial intelligence and robot workers, which many people believe will bring a vast change to every aspect of our working lives.
+The McKinsey Global Institute estimated that the rise of artificial intelligence will see between 45 and 70 million workers lose their jobs over the next decade.
+The situation will grow even worse for many low-skilled workers in the coming years.

-The loss of low-skilled jobs to robot workers has resulted in a number of different opinions forming about whether the impact of this will be positive or negative for society.
+The loss of low-skilled jobs to robot workers has resulted in various opinions forming about whether this impact will be positive or negative for society.

 Some experts believe the rising use of artificial intelligence in most developed countries will lead to a higher standard of living for the majority who will largely be concerned with how to distribute the wealth fairly and efficiently; others believe the largest amount of wealth being created with the elimination of the lowest paid jobs will be distributed to the top one percent and see a growing gap between rich and poor be made even worse.

 Not only will the technology change affect the work life of millions of people across the planet, but it will also play a role in the way work is conducted and from where.
 One of the most important changes we are currently seeing is the switch from a specific role within a company climbing the corporate ladder to a multi-dimensional lattice pattern of movement throughout a company.
 Businesses have been removing multiple layers of management since the 1970s and left little room for upward movement in a traditional sense;